The Future ? / News Archive & Failed Attempts

 27th January 2005:

-Maybe this page is NOT obsolete!
 It seems that Lance Armstrong wants to

 undertake a serious attempt to brake the world hour record.
 It is not clear